 Hello all and thank you for coming to check out this post all about advice for creating or running your own book blog.
 I have seen a lot of bloggers successfully approach this subject so I thought I would throw a few of my own tips into the ring.
-Book blogging is such a rewarding and (at times) stressful journey into the book community and all its glorious elements.
+Book blogging is such a rewarding and (at times) stressful journey into the book community and all its fascinating elements.
 You will meet a lot of writers, publishers, reviewers; and (more importantly) other book-bloggers.
-It is easy to get overwhelmed by it all so I have mapped out some advice to keep you on the right track and enjoying the glorious world of book-blogging.
+It is easy to get overwhelmed by it all so I have mapped out some advice to keep you on the right track and enjoying the exciting world of book-blogging.

 This is a personal piece about the elements I found most helpful/important when starting out so please feel free to elaborate on your own advice in the comments below!

 Think About What You Want To Achieve With Your Blog

 This is the most important point.
 What is your reason or inspiration for starting this blog?
 What do you want to do achieve?
 Is this a past time or a future job?
 Are you settling on a particular genre or area of books?
 Once you settle into an idea of where you are going with your writing then you can focus on the steps needed to get you there.

 I wanted to review books, to share the latest releases with everyone and get the word out about the books I love.
 I focused on learning how to review and promote books.
 I found out ways I could get my hands on the upcoming releases and I spent a long time crafting a review style.
 If you stay invested in the elements of the blog that mean the most to you then you will definitely go far.

 A good piece of advice that someone gave me once was: If you mean it, You will make it.

 Make Sure Your Blog Has All The Essentials